lukaemon/seed/wip/foundation/lesterPowerScaleParameterEfficient2021/README.md

 ## Next?
 - Prompt tuning version RETRO?
 What if you could take t5-xxl and tune it to better retrieval of personal knowledge base?
 Wouldn't it be more powerful than using static, generic embeddings?
 And maybe all common tasks could be casted as progressive prompts, plus the continual learning aspect of prompt tuning?
+ - [critique]: purpose of RETRO is to use small model to work with outside memory from ground up instead of doing LLM.
+Prompt tuning only works on LLM.
+Not the tool for the job.
+You could LoRA T5 to build better document retriever and summarizer with the same backbone though.
 - Apply progressive prompts to achieve multitask SuperGLUE?
+  - [critique]: again, prompt only method better on LLM.
 - Can we do full `flan` with prompt tuning and test it on BBH and MMLU for ood performance?
 What if 200 tokens is enough lol?
   - Following instruction could be too important that full finetuning is necessary to overwrite messy priors from pretrained model because prompt tuning is not strong enough to overcome prior?
   > While this “unnatural” tendency to output sentinels is easy to overcome through fine-tuning, we suspect that it would be much harder to override through a prompt alone, as the decoder priors cannot be adjusted.